 Top Color Trends Of The Season and How To Get Them

-Over the last few years, balayage has absolutely dominated the hair world.
-Your favorite celebrities, bloggers, influencers, and even your best friends have hopped on the balayage train.
-Balayage not only looks good on almost everyone, but also is a fairly easy-care color technique.
+For the last few years, balayage has dominated the hair world.
+Your favorite celebrities, influencers, and even your best friends have hopped on the balayage train.
+Balayage not only looks good on almost everyone but also is a reasonably easy-care color technique.

 Interested in reverse balayage, but not sure if going dark is the right move for you?
 We’ve rounded up some of our favorite reserve balayage looks to give you some major inspiration.

 Auburn to Golden

 You don’t have to be a brunette to slay reverse balayage.
 The technique looks just as amazing on ladies with auburn colored locks.

 Grey to Platinum